 Regardless of whether you’re an avid home designer or someone who just cares about having a home that looks nice and is environmentally mindful—if you’re forward-thinking in the slightest—chances are, you’ve probably considered ways to make your home a ‘home of the future.’
 Here are a few of our top suggestions:

 One of the easiest ways to make your home a ‘home of the future’ is to prioritize conservation and minimize your carbon footprint.
 Although this may sound a little complicated, it’s actually not.
 Start small—with your interior and exterior lighting.

-Nowadays, you can purchase motion-activated lights or make the switch to ‘smart lights’ or app-operated lighting systems that can be turned on and off remotely.
-The perk to making this investment (which isn’t too terrible) is that you can conserve energy and electricity without all the extra work.
+Nowadays, you can make the switch to motion-activated lights, or make the switch to ‘smart lights’ or app-operated lighting systems that can be turned on and off remotely.
+The perk to making this change is that you can conserve energy and electricity without all the extra work.

 It’s as easy as hitting a button on your phone or walking out of an unused room to trigger the ‘turn off’ feature.
 Some lights are easy to self-install, and some companies even offer perks or discounts if you decide to make the switch.

 The bottom line: changing your lighting is one of the easiest steps, but it makes a big difference.

 2. Go for Solar (It’s Easier Than You Think)

 Solar panels have been around for quite a while, but many people haven’t converted over (or haven’t even considered this as an option) simply because it seems like a big change.

 Fortunately, solar has become far more accessible in recent years.
 With legislation in many states creating incentives for homes that switch to solar, the option has become more affordable and even necessary.

 Solar panels use the sun’s natural light to create electricity.
 This is a (literally) no-brainer way to reduce unneeded electricity costs and conserve energy in warmer months.
 It’s truly the way of the future—especially now that it’s easier to make the switch.